 Foreword: There’s More to Painting Than You May Think!

 It’s tempting to approach a painting job as if it is child’s play.
 Unfortunately this is not the case, otherwise, the countless professional painters and decorators across the globe would be would not be there in the first place, would they?
 Truth is, there are one too many things that can go awry with your interior redecoration, especially if hastily put together.

-This goes double if you lack the right tools, equipment, and experience to repaint your home’s walls or ceiling.
+This goes double if you lack the right tools, equipment, and experience to professionally strip and repaint your home’s walls or ceiling.
 If you cannot set aside the required time and effort, then scheduling a professional house painting service and hiring a skilled painter would be the sensible choice.
 If, on the other hand, you believe that you can handle this task on your own, then simply keep on reading.